The employment attorneys at the Genie Harrison Law Firm are committed to protecting victims of disability discrimination.

 If you are feeling that an employer is taking action against you because of your disability or illness, you may very well be right.
 Disability discrimination claims are complex and require a significant amount of analysis.

 Please contact the lawyers at Genie Harrison Law Firm to help you assess whether or not you may have a viable disability discrimination claim.
 We are passionate, relentless employment lawyers who have earned a solid reputation fighting for California employee rights.
-Through single-plaintiff, multi-plaintiff and class action cases, we have obtained in excess of $73 million in settlements and verdicts for our clients.
+Through single-plaintiff, multi-plaintiff and class action cases, our attorneys have obtained in excess of $85 million in settlements and verdicts for our clients.
 But just as significantly, we have improved the working conditions for countless employees.
 We care about California employee rights, and we make a difference.